WillB97/discord-stat-bot/readme.md

 Alternatively the statistics can be printed to console by running `discord_stats.py dump` which will immediately exit the bot after the statistics have been generated

 ## Future functionality
-- Filtering group's secondary teams in the warning statistics
 - Add ability for owner to use commands in DM channel